Extended and refurbished in 1998, the hall offers attractive, high quality facilities.

 The hall is 5.8m wide.
 The length varies across its width: the minimum length is 12.1m

 No longer justifying its somewhat morbid name, this is a small room at the front of the building, which houses a public-access photocopier.
-Users pay 5p per A4 side.
+Users pay 6p per side (A3 or A4) black-and-white or 9p for colour.

 Access to the Morgue is via a numeric-code lock - which means that registered users can use the machine at any reasonable time.
 To become a user, simply pay £5 to John Geddes - that becomes the "opening balance" on your photocopying account.